 Where To Go

 If you suspect you or your child has an ear infection, our dedicated team at Advanced Urgent Care & Occupational Medicine is here for you!
 You can stop by any of our convenient locations across the Denver metro area today.
-We’re open 7 days a week, 8 am to 8 pm.
+We’re open 7 days a week.
 Schedule a visit or walk-in today!